 What Stopped Them

-Sending aggressive emails to this group is wasted effort.
+Sending aggressive emails to this group is wasted effort and risks training them to abandon intentionally.
 One simple reminder is enough.
+If they don't respond, move on.

 Once you've segmented by intent, your recovery approach should be different for each group.